 Being a cyclist's wife can be a trying experience.
 I find it infuriating that in this post-9/11 world I have a greater fear of losing my spouse to a reckless driver than to a terrorist attack.
 After what happened to John Peckham, the Alta Velo bicycling club member mowed down on Old Page Mill Road recently, my fear is heightened.
-I don't understand, cyclists are not a new phenomenon on our roads around here.
+I don't understand.
+Cyclists are not a new phenomenon on our roads around here.
+In fact, there are so many enthusiasts in the Silicon Valley many of their employers sponsor "Bike to Work" days.
 So why haven't we learned to share the road with them?
 John Peckham is not the first rider to meet the fate he did.
 Distracted and intoxicated drivers have left other cyclists broken in ditches and beside roads in our county.
-My own husband and several of his friends have had close calls with speeding cars.
-Why can't drivers fathom that every cyclist they pass has a network of people who want them home for dinner when the ride is done?
+My own husband and several of his friends have also had close calls with speeding cars.
+Why can't drivers fathom that every cyclist they pass in that 2000-pound weapon that is the automobile has a network of people who want them home for dinner when the ride is done?

 Let me tell you what it's like to be part of that network, what it's like to be a cyclist's wife.
 Each time he leaves on a ride, I'm on edge until he comes home.
 I manage at times to push these fears aside but then the phone rings and I answer praying it isn't bad news.
 Then a siren shrills past my house on the way to El Camino Hospital and I pray he's not on a stretcher in the back.
 Early one morning while my husband was on a ride, a police officer came to our door.
 Unbeknownst to me one of our kids had accidentally switched on our patio stereo speakers while turning on the TV.
 I instantly fell apart in the doorway believing the officer was there to tell me my husband had been brought into the emergency room or the morgue.
 The poor man got a lot more than he bargained for in dealing with a simple noise complaint.